 - Senior: 5+ years of experience.
 They know all common patterns and anti-patterns, have a masterful command of languages, understand the standard application protocols, and are wonderful mentors.

 - Principal/Architect: most preferably, 10+ years of experience.
-These developers are usually responsible for the technical control of the apps and manage the whole development process.
+These specialists are usually responsible for the technical control of the apps and manage the whole development process.

 An in-house app developer, a freelancer, or an outsource company?

-If you think of how much it may cost to hire an app developer, there is one more thing you must be worrying about: which type of hiring to choose?
+If you think of how much it may cost to hire a mobile developer, there is one more thing you must be worrying about: which type of hiring to choose?

-In most cases, employers consider 3 types of cooperation with app developers: hiring an in-house developer, finding a freelancer to perform a certain task, and resorting to an outsource app development company for a turnkey project.
+In most cases, employers consider 3 types of cooperation with application developers: hiring in-house employees, finding a freelancer to perform a certain task, and resorting to an outsource software development company for a turnkey project.

 Expenses on an in-house app developer

 The first variant is the most expensive one and is suitable only for the companies that are going to build mobile apps continuously.
-In this case, you will need your own app development team that will consist of four to six people with an average salary of more than 70,000 USD per year paid to each of them (making a total of at least 280,000 USD).
+In this case, you will need your own development team that will consist of four to six people

 This option is the cheapest one for an employer as you’ll only have to pay hourly rates to your employees.
 In this case, you avoid all the expenses connected to insurances, pensions, paid leaves, etc. On the other hand, this type of cooperation works the best only for short or very simple projects.
 Otherwise, the number of communication challenges you’ll face and a lack of a competent and well-knit team will give you too much trouble.

-The idea of hiring not an app developer, but a professional team of developers who will build an app for you for a set price and require no further expenses seems like a middle ground.
+The idea of hiring not separate application developers, but a professional team of developers who will build a product for you for a set price and require no further expenses seems like a middle ground.
 Here’s why:

-- Normally, it takes about 3 to 8 months for a team of app developers to build one app.
-If you decide to hire a team only to create one app for your company, these people will have no work after the task is completed.
-By hiring an outsource company to create one app for you, you avoid the necessity of hiring a team of high-paid specialists for completing a single task.
+- Normally, it takes about 3 to 8 months for a team to build one application.
+If you decide to hire a team only to create one product for your company, these people will have no work after the task is completed.
+By hiring an outsource company to create the single product for you, you avoid the necessity of hiring a team of high-paid specialists for completing a single task.

 - When you hire an in-house team, you should be ready to bear lots of expenses like paid leaves, insurances, benefits, annual payments to retirement funds, etc. When resorting to an outsource company, you only pay for a particular service.
 When the service is rendered and paid for, no extra expenses fall upon you.;

 - When hiring a team of specialists or a freelancer, it’s not only money you have to worry about.
 People can get ill, have some personal problems or excuses that prevent them from completing the task you’ve given to them.
-When hiring an outsource company, you won’t face such problems; you only pay for your app and will have it ready for you by the previously set date.;
+If your hire an outsource company, you won’t face such problems; you only pay for your application and will have it ready for you by the previously set date.;

-- You save a lot of money and still get a very high-quality app, as an app development company values its reputation.
+- You save a lot of money and still get a very high-quality product, as a software development company values its reputation.
 The better projects they produce, the higher their chances of finding more clients are.
 They will do their best to create a high-quality product for you as this product will be proof of the company’s solid reputation.

-As you can see, it’s hardly possible to say how much hiring an app developer will cost you as there are lots of factors influencing it:
+As you can see, it’s hardly possible to say how much hiring a mobile programmer will cost you as there are lots of factors influencing it:

 - Location.
-A US app developer will cost much more than a French one, while a French app developer will cost more than an Indian one.
+A US developer will cost much more than a Canadian one, while a Canadian developer will cost more than an Indian one.

 - Languages/technologies applied.
-Although the salaries don’t differ greatly, still a Flutter app developer will cost you more than a Swift app developer but less than a Java developer.
+Although the salaries don’t differ greatly, still a Dart specialist will cost you less than a Swift or Java programmer.

-- Developer’s skills.
-The more required hard and soft skills an app developer has, the higher their salary can be.
+- Skills.
+The more required hard and soft skills an application developer has, the higher their salary can be.

-- Developer’s experience and project role.
+- Experience and project role.
 Like in any other sphere, the more you work and learn, the more skills you get, the higher salary you can count on.
-An architect can cost you twice as much as a Junior developer.
+An architect can cost you twice as much as a Junior.

-- Hiring a developer, a development team, a freelancer, or an app development company like Surf.
+- Hiring separate specialists, a development team, a freelancer, or an app development company like Surf.
 Each variant has its pluses and minuses and an employer has to think carefully before choosing the best option.